ericincloud/AWS-EKS-Web-App/README.md

 ####

 ## Step 5: Expose App/Server using Kubernetes service
-#### Create and Deploy Service.yml file if using Web App.
+#### Create and Deploy service.yml file if using Web App.
 If deploying NGINX Web Server, use command below.
-This creates a load balacner that grants access to the app or server.
+This creates a load balancer that grants access to the app or server.

 #### Create file e.g. `nano service.yml` then deploy it using e.g. `kubectl apply -f service.yml`